The streak is over. Enochs beats Downey in football for the first time since 2010

 “We remain humble about it,” he said with a smile.

-After Quintana’s touchdown, the game remained 6-0 until junior running back Jose Torres scored on a two-yard rushing touchdown to give Enochs (2-0) a 12-0 lead with 11:42 left in the half.
+After Quintana’s touchdown, the game remained 6-0 until junior running back Jose Torres scored on a 2-yard rushing touchdown to give Enochs (2-0) a 12-0 lead with 11:42 left in the half.

 The Knights (0-2) rotated between sophomore quarterbacks Conner Stoddard and Hudson Wyatt for the second straight week and neither one separated themselves from the other.
 Stoddard did have two rushing touchdowns but threw three interceptions.